y0usaf/hjem/README.md

 ## Things to do

-Hjem is mostly feature-complete, in the sense that it is a clean implementation of `home.files` in Home-Manager: it was never a goal to dive into abstracting files into modules.
+Hjem is mostly feature-complete, in the sense that it is a clean implementation of `home.files` in Home Manager: it was never a goal to dive into abstracting files into modules.
 Although, some _basic_ features such as managing _Systemd Services_ or user packages may make their ways into the project in future iterations.